Residential Parking Permits

 Residents in eligible areas can purchase parking permits that exempt them from meter and time limit restrictions on posted blocks.
 These permits assist residents in finding parking spaces near their home, enhancing quality of life in residential areas with insufficient on-street parking – such as those that are adjacent to businesses, transit facilities or large institutions

-To be eligible for a Residential Permit Parking sticker, your vehicle must display Pennsylvania license plates and be registered and insured to your home address within the area’s permit parking district.
+To be eligible for a Residential Permit Parking sticker, you must provide proof of registration and insurance and your vehicle must display Pennsylvania license plates and be registered and insured to your home address within the area’s permit parking district.
 In addition to your vehicle registration, you must provide PPA with proof of residence in the form of:

 - Your driver’s license